The world's most destructive forest fires

 What causes forest fires?

-The initial spark could be caused by anything from natural lightning to a felled power line to a carelessly lit campfire – generally exacerbated by strong winds and continued scorching temperatures, the fire can then spread out of control.
-Of course, arson is also sometimes a factor, as is the slash-and-burn techniques employed by some farmers, especially in places such as the Amazon (pictured).
+The initial spark could be caused by natural lightning, a felled power line or a carelessly lit campfire – generally exacerbated by strong winds and continuing scorching temperatures which can see the fire spread out of control.
+Arson can also be a factor, as can the slash-and-burn techniques employed by some farmers, especially in places like the Amazon (pictured).
 The latter involves clearing land for agriculture by cutting and burning vegetation and trees.

 Qian Weizhong/Xinhua News Agency/PA Images